-In addition to the primary adjustment panes, you can make local adjustments to portions of an image in ON1 Photo RAW 2017.
+In addition to the primary adjustment panes, you can make local adjustments to portions of an image in ON1 Photo RAW 2018.
 You can apply these adjustments using either the Adjustment Brush or the Adjustable Gradient, and you can create as many local adjustments as you need on an image.
 Local adjustments can be used to apply a gradient filter to darken a sky, for example, or to add a more complicated vignette to an image.
+Local adjustments are in essence a mask that is applied to a portion of your image, and you can manipulate those masks in powerful ways with both the blending modes and the luminosity options in the Adjustment panes.

-Operations you can perform with local adjustments include tone (exposure, contrast, highlights and shadows, detail) and color (white balance, saturation and vibrance).
+Operations you can perform with local adjustments include Tone (exposure, contrast, highlights and shadows, detail), Color (white balance, saturation and vibrance) and Detail (structure and noise).
 Each adjustment pane can have completely different settings and work on different parts of your image.
+You can also use local adjustments to paint with color over part of a photo, to do specialized tasks such as skin retouching or to replace the color of an object.